Shedding the Old: Why This Season Is Asking for Something Different

 This isn’t about prediction or personality traits.
 It’s about energy and timing.

-In Chinese tradition and elemental philosophy, the Snake represents shedding, renewal, and transformation — not through force, but because growth has made the old skin too small.
+In this tradition and elemental philosophy, the Snake represents shedding, renewal, and transformation — not through force, but because growth has made the old skin too small.
 The snake doesn’t shed because something has gone wrong.
 It sheds because it has outgrown its previous form.

 That distinction is important.